-Every summer, Cape Cod is among our favorite go-to escapes, a long weekend with local friends for which we’re always in for lots of boating, clamming, lobstering, swimming, and, of course, eating.
+For many summers, Cape Cod was a favorite go-to escape, a long weekend with local friends for which we were always in for lots of boating, clamming, lobstering, swimming, and, of course, eating.
 (As we’ve previously admitted, however, we are pretty bad about working when we’re in this area.)
-New Year’s weekend marked our first winter trip to the Cape, and it proved a long-overdue visit with its snowy conservation lands and starkly beautiful shores, transformed by snowdrifts and the absence of tourists.
+One New Year’s, we finally made a winter trip to the Cape, and it was gorgeous: a long-overdue visit marked by snowy conservation lands and starkly beautiful shores, transformed by snowdrifts and the absence of tourists.
 Of course, we spent a lot of time indoors, and when we weren’t in front of the fireplace, we were in the kitchen.

 Wintry Wellfleet, Cape Cod